Ben Simmons: 2021–22 season: 76ers holdout

-Brooklyn Nets (2022–present)
+Brooklyn Nets (2022–2025)

 On 10 February 2022, Simmons was traded, along with Andre Drummond, Seth Curry, and two future first-round picks, to the Brooklyn Nets in exchange for James Harden and Paul Millsap.
 On 21 March, Simmons was diagnosed with a herniated disk in his back.
 On 4 April, Nets head coach Steve Nash ruled out Simmons for the remainder of the regular season and the play-in tournament.
 On 21 April, Simmons reportedly planned to make his season debut in Game 4 against the Boston Celtics during the first round of the playoffs.
 On 24 April, with the Nets facing a sweep to the Celtics, the Nets announced that he would not play in Game 4 due to back soreness.
 The Nets lost the game, eliminating them from the playoffs.
 On 5 May, he underwent back surgery.

-Simmons made his preseason debut on 3 October 2022, putting up six points, five assists, and four rebounds in a 127–108 loss to the Philadelphia 76ers.
-Simmons made his regular season debut on 19 October 2022, putting up four points, five rebounds, and five assists before fouling out in a 130–108 loss to the New Orleans Pelicans.
+Simmons made his Nets debut on 19 October 2022, putting up four points, five rebounds, and five assists before fouling out in a 130–108 loss to the New Orleans Pelicans.
+On 17 November, he recorded a season-high 13 rebounds, alongside fifteen points, and seven assists, in a 109–107 win over the Portland Trail Blazers.
+Three days later, Simmons scored a season-high 22 points, alongside eight rebounds and five assists, in a 127–115 win over the Memphis Grizzlies.
+On 12 January 2023, he dished out a season-high 13 assists, alongside nine rebounds and two steals, in a 109–98 loss to the Boston Celtics.
+On 17 January, Simmons recorded his first triple-double as a Net, logging ten points, ten rebounds and eleven assists in a 106–98 loss to the San Antonio Spurs.
+In February 2023, Simmons had his knee drained and received a PRP injection for his ongoing left knee soreness, which he had dealt with during the season.
+On 5 March, Nets head coach Jacque Vaughn revealed that Simmons had an MRI that found inflammation in his back.
+On 16 March, Vaughn stated that Simmons had progressed to doing on-court work.

+On 24 March, the Nets announced that Simmons had been diagnosed with a nerve impingement in his back and would be out indefinitely.
+The next day, Vaughn stated that Simmons would most likely not play for the rest of the season.
+On 28 March, Vaughn confirmed that the Nets would be shutting down Simmons for the remainder of the season due to a nerve issue in his back.
+During the 2022–23 season, Simmons posted career lows in minutes per game (26.3), points per game (6.9), rebounds per game (6.3), assists per game (6.1), and free throw percentage (43.9).
+ESPN described Simmons's performance as "a steep decline from his days as an All-Star".